josziglimp/NS-scheduler/README.md

 While creating `NS-scheduler`, the goal was to have a simple, familiar, easy to use interface to set schedules.
 A spreadsheet seemed to be a practical solution: I chose Google Sheets with Google Apps Script.
 Using a copy of this template, you can set a weekly schedule for any of the Config Vars used by Heroku Nightscout.
 The actual changes to the settings are accomplished by the scrip in this git.

-## Usage
+## Setup
   * Copy the template and edit it according to your needs.
     * `NS-scheduler` will attempt to process each sheet in the file; you can have as many sheets/schedules as you like. `NS-scheduler` will check the cells with red borders (*control cells*) on each sheet to see if they have the expected values.
 If they don't, the sheet is skipped.
-By changing the value of one of the *control cells* to anything else, effectively the schedule of that sheet can be suspended.
+By changing the value of one of the *control cells* to anything other than the initially set expected value, effectively the schedule of that sheet can be suspended.
+  * On the *Settings* sheet set the unit used (mmol/l or mg/dl).
+This affects the value of *BGmultiplier* that can be used to convert BG values to mg/dl used be Nightscout.
+  * Copy the code in this git (Update.gs and Heroku-API.gs) to a new Google Script either manually or using this chrome extension.
+  * You also need to set the following variables in the script:
+    *
+## Usage
-    * To accommodate for temporary changes, the 3rd (?) row each sheet can be used to override the schedule on that sheet.
+  * To accommodate for temporary changes, the 3rd (*temp override*) row of each sheet can be used to override the schedule on that sheet.
+Cell C3 can hold the start time of the temporary settings and D3 the end time.

 ## Environment (Config) Variables that might be practical *to modify on a schedule*
 (repeat of selected info from [here](https://github.com/nightscout/cgm-remote-monitor#environment))